endlos99/finalgrom99/doc/MANUAL.md

 ### Update 1.1

-Delays mounting of SD card by half a millisecond.
+Issues:

-Symptom: Start-up issues with your SD card.
-In particular, when you turn on your console, the FinalGROM 99 blinks with pattern #1 (see troubleshooting section), but works normally when you press the FinalGROM 99 reset button once.
+- When you turn on your console, the FinalGROM 99 blinks with pattern #1 (see troubleshooting section), but works normally when you press the FinalGROM 99 reset button once.

-Cause: The SD card is mounted shortly after power is up.
-This might be too fast for some, especially older cards to initialize properly.
+- The FinalGROM 99 menu shows system or hidden files or folders.

+This update delays the mounting of the SD card by half a millisecond, and ignores hidden and system files and folders on the SD card.

 [Download](/updates/version_1_1.avr)